 Pupils are taught by Teachers of the Deaf in small class groups supported by specialist Teaching Assistants.
 The high level of staffing allows for individual and small group work as needed and the pace and style of teaching is modified to ensure all children can access lessons and make good progress.
 Pupils also have the opportunity to be taught with mainstream peers from local schools both on and off site with support from Royal Cross.
 All staff have specialist qualifications ensuring an excellent quality of support for children's individual learning needs.
 Intensive work on phonics using specialist programmes and visual cues to support lip and spelling patterns enables pupils to develop reading skills.
-We use the Oxford Reading Tree and a wide range of specific resources including Visual Phonics by hand and sign graphics to support literacy.
+We use a wide range of commercial reading schemes and use the Letter and Sound Scheme for phonics along with specific resources including VisPhons and sign graphics to support literacy.